vaquero-io/vaquero-plugin-test/README.md

-putenv-plugin-test
+vaquero-plugin-test
 ==================

-Mock putenv provider plugin used for aruba tests
+Mock vaquero provider plugin used for aruba tests